MaineSkyPixels/Metainfo-Mapper/README.md

 ## Highlights

 - **Dark-first UI** – switch between dark and light themes with a single click.
+- **Interactive Help System** – Click-based help popups with smart positioning and comprehensive guidance.
 - **Browser-only workflow** – EXIF parsing and KML generation happen entirely in the user's browser, so no media is uploaded.
 - **Instant previews** – Load thousands of images (JPG, TIFF, PNG, RAW) and visualise metadata immediately, even when you stay offline.
 - **Mission storytelling** – Build sessions, visualise paths, surface GPS gaps, and export shareable KML in seconds.
-- **RTK Analysis** – Optional Real-Time Kinematic GPS analysis with color-coded markers, detailed statistics, and comprehensive reporting.
+- **RTK Analysis** – Real-Time Kinematic GPS analysis enabled by default with color-coded markers, detailed statistics, and comprehensive reporting.
 - **Blank canvas default** – Images are plotted on a clean canvas with georeferenced positioning by default.
 - **Optional Mapbox integration** – Add satellite imagery backgrounds with a free Mapbox token (completely optional).
 - **Community support** – Join our Discord server for help, feedback, and feature requests.